-MIDI INTERFACE
+4 MIDI INTERFACE

-The MIDI interface allows your Pa50 to be connected to an external controller (master keyboard, MIDI guitar, wind controller, MIDI accordion...), to an expander, or to a computer running a sequencer or an editor.
+The MIDI interface allows your Pa60 to be connected to an external controller (master keyboard, MIDI guitar, wind controller, MIDI accordion...), to an expander, or to a computer running a sequencer or an editor.
 For more information on how to use the MIDI interface, see the MIDI chapter.

-IN This connector receives MIDI data from a

-computer or a controller.
-Connect it to an

-external controller's or computer's MIDI OUT.

-OUT This connector sends MIDI data generated by Pa50's keyboard, controllers, and/or the interrabus keyboard, controllers, and/or the internal sequencer.
-Connect it to an expander's or computer's MIDI IN.

-THRU This connector sends an exact copy of the data

-received on the IN connector.
-Use it to cascade

-the Pa50 with other MIDI instruments.
+- IN This connector receives MIDI data from a computer or a controller.
+Connect it to an external controller's or computer's MIDI OUT. - OUT This connector sends MIDI data generated by Pa60's keyboard, controllers, and/or the internal sequencer.
+Connect it to an expander's or computer's MIDI IN. - THRU This connector sends an exact copy of the data received on the IN connector.
+Use it to cascade the Pa60 with other MIDI instruments.

-4 ASSIGNABLE PEDAL/FOOTSWITCH
+5 ASSIGNABLE PEDAL/FOOTSWITCH

 Use this to connect a continuous or footswitch pedal, like the KORG EXP2 or XVP10.
-To program it, see "P/S (Pedal/Switch)" on page 126.
+To program it, see "P/S (Pedal/ Switch)" on page 127.